shenxianpeng/blog/source/daily/index.md

 I would record every time I was praised, so that when I failed on something, I will look back to see these praised to gain confidence.

-Today, I have a meeting with foreign colleagues, I say more fluent than ever, and my manage mentioned my English improved a lot. this is the senond time he praised my English imporved.
+Today, I have a meeting with foreign colleagues, I say more fluent than ever, and my manage mentioned my English improved a lot. this is the second time he praised my English improved.

 Next week, I need to prepare to share related to CI/CD/DevOps best practice I did before with other colleagues, this time just need to use Chinese :)